 Are you returning to work from pregnancy leave but still planning to breastfeed your child?
 You may be wondering how you'll be able to manage breastfeeding when you're back at work.
 Like many other states, California has passed laws to assist nursing mothers in this regard.
 Read on to find out what employers must do so that you can continue to breastfeed after returning to work.

 For information about your other rights, including the right to be free from discrimination, see Pregnancy Discrimination: When You Should Talk to a Lawyer.

-In 2010, the federal Affordable Care Act (often referred to as “ObamaCare”) amended federal wage and hour laws to require employers to provide lactation breaks for new mothers.
-Employers that are subject to the Fair Labor Standards Act (as most employers are), must provide nursing employees with “reasonable” unpaid breaks to express breast milk, for up to one year after the birth of a child.
+Under federal law, employers must provide lactation breaks for new mothers.
+Employers that are subject to the Fair Labor Standards Act (as most employers are) must provide nursing employees with "reasonable" unpaid breaks to express breast milk, for up to one year after the birth of a child.
 These employers must provide nursing employees with a private place, other than a bathroom, that is protected from view or intrusion by coworkers or the public.
-Employers with fewer than 50 employees are not required to provide breaks if it would cause undue hardship, meaning that it would be too difficult or costly given the employer’s size, resources, and structure.
+Employers with fewer than 50 employees are not required to provide breaks if it would cause undue hardship, meaning that it would be too difficult or costly given the employer's size, resources, and structure.

 The FLSA provides break time only to hourly, nonexempt employees.
 Although exempt employees are not covered under the federal law, they are covered under California's lactation accommodation law.
 California law is broader in its protections for nursing mothers in other ways as well, as described below.